stronnag/mwptools/src/samples/dbg-tool/README.md

 For non-Linux, the device given on the command line, or the initially discovered device will be re-polled if it is unplugged / plugged.

+### Serial port management

+* If a device node is provided on the command line, that is used exclusively.
+On FC reboot, the device node will be polled for reconnection.
+It is not necessary for the specified device to be present when `dbg-tool` is invoked.
+* If no device node is provided, then the outcome is OS dependent.
+  - Linux: `udev` events are used to identify connection / disconnection.
+It is not necessary for the device to be present when `dbg-tool` is invoked.
+  - Non-Linux: Serial devices are enumerated at startup.
+The first device will be used, including across FC reboot.
+If no suitable device is present at startup, `dbg-tool` will exit.

+### Development Cycle

+During a typical build / flash / debug cycle, it will be necessary to quit `dbg-tool` in order to flash new firmware to the FC, and then re-invoke `dbg-tool` to see `MSP_DEBUG` messages.
+If it required to see messages from early in the boot cycle, using `dbg-tool`'s `reboot` key command (`r` / `R`) will maximise the chances of catching message from early in the FC boot process.

 ## Example output

 ### FC / VCP Serial